Klipper3d/klipper/docs/Features.md

   a regular web-browser.
 The same Raspberry Pi that runs Klipper can also run Octoprint.

 * Standard G-Code support.
-Common g-code commands that are produced by typical "slicers" are supported.
+Common G-Code commands that are produced by typical "slicers" are supported.
 One may continue to use Slic3r, Cura, etc. with Klipper.